kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

 -->

 - The DynamicResourceAllocation feature gate must be enabled to create ResourceClaim, ResourceClaimTemplate.
 More details at [KEP-4381 - DRA Structured Parameters](https://github.com/kubernetes/enhancements/issues/4381)
-- A third-party DRA driver is required for how the driver should interpret the AdminAcess field to get acess to device specific resources without allocating them.
+- A third-party DRA driver is required for how the driver should interpret the AdminAccess field to get acess to device specific resources without allocating them.

 ### Scalability